ProDong0512/SpaceNet/README.md

 ---

 ## Relavants and more information
+The SpaceNet demonstration video is available in the Releases section of this repository.
-Should you have any questions, please contact Menglei Wang at wangml@zju.edu.cn or Hudong Bao at ProDong@zju.edu.cn
+Should you have any questions, please contact Menglei Wang at wangml@zju.edu.cn